 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.

-Turn Initiation and Carving: The 2014 B-Street is a little better but it’s not close to C2 BTX when it comes to springing out of a turn.
+Turn Initiation and Carving: The 2014 B-Street is a little better but it’s not close to C2 BTX when it comes to spring out of a turn.
 That being said if you get the B-Street you don’t highly prioritize carving.
-Edge to edge turns are easy and quick.
+Edge to edge turns is easy and quick.

 Speed: The B-Street 2014 isn’t much different than the 2013 and it’s not that much when it comes to getting some speed.
 It’s pretty soft and chattery but its more doable than you would think.